Where is Prince Andrew in line to the throne?

 Prince Andrew: Who is the royal and where is he in line to the throne?

-US court rules that civil case against Duke of York will move forward
+Buckingham Palace releases statement announcing Duke’s patronages will return to The Queen

+The Duke of York has been stripped of his military affiliations and royal patronages and will no longer be called HRH.

-The Duke of York, the Queen’s third eldest child, made headlines on Wednesday after a US court ruled that a civil case, which alleges that he sexually assaulted a 17-year-old girl, will move forward.
+The news comes after the Queen’s eldest child made headlines on Wednesday after a US court ruled that a civil case, which alleges that he sexually assaulted a 17-year-old girl, will move forward.

 The royal is being sued by Virginia Giuffre, who claims that she was a victim of sex trafficking by late billionaire Jeffrey Epstein.